runletapp/website/docs/faq.md

 ### 2. Why use Runlet?

 Runlet provides an easy to use interface to manage jobs across a fleet of connected devices, trigger remote executions, and view logs from remotely executed jobs.
-You can also quickly get a new device started since all configuration files and logs are stored in the cloud and synced after sign in.
+You can also quickly get a new device started since all configuration files and logs are stored in the cloud.

 ### 3. What are the supported platforms?